Have you ever wondered how long you should keep the grow lights on your plants? If so, you’re not alone.

 Avoid This Mistake I First Made!

-Avoid the mistake I made when I first started growing plants under lights.
+Avoid the mistake I made when I first started growing plants under grow lights.

 Noting the fine results of a 15-hour light period, I figured that if a little light is good, a lot will be even better, and so I left the lights on round the clock.